mabarnes/moment_kinetics/docs/src/developing.md

 communicator (which is a subset of the processes in the full block, whose communicator is `comm_block[]`).

-See also notes on debugging the 'anyv' parallelisation: [Collision operator and 'anysv' region](@ref).
+See also notes on debugging the 'anysv' parallelisation: [Collision operator and 'anysv' region](@ref).

 ## Bounds checking